Cardinal T-Square: The Initiating Apex

 Do Saturn returns hit Cardinal T-Squares harder?

-Often yes, because Saturn returns almost always fall within orb of at least one point of any T-Square (since Saturn spends about 2.5 years in each sign).
-For Cardinal T-Squares specifically, the Saturn return usually triggers a particularly decisive launch because the cardinal apex is primed for one.
-Natives often mark their biggest career pivots at the first Saturn return around age 29 to 30.
+They can, because Saturn returns may fall within orb of at least one point of a T-Square, since Saturn spends about 2.5 years in each sign.
+For Cardinal T-Squares, the Saturn return can prompt a decisive launch, but it does not guarantee a career pivot around age 29 to 30.